Published by Jeremy. Last Updated on November 22, 2023.

 Mission Mahi is often described as a fish taco truck, but using that phrase would be doing this graffiti-laden truck a disservice.
 The more appropriate description for Mission Mahi's creation is a fish burrito, where the prized fish is served up packed within the massive shell.

-The original comes with avocado, tomato, and sriracha mayo, and numerous other topping are available including Buffalo style and the “Yinzer” which, naturally, includes french fries.
+The original comes with avocado, tomato, and sriracha mayo, and numerous other toppings available including Buffalo style and the “Yinzer” which, naturally, includes french fries.

 Our only complaint about Mission Mahi would be that our burrito was significantly over-salted, but we're happy to try their creations again for the generous portion size and ample fish inside.

 Mission Mahi keeps a list of their planned stops updated on their Facebook page.
 Mission Mahi also has a dedicated restaurant at 8032 Rowan Road in Cranberry.

 With a truck name like PGH Po'Boy, you would expect to be able to order a po boy wherever they are.
 Unfortunately, it took us three tries at this particular food truck to get a po boy as the first two times we found them they were limited to gumbos and other non-sandwich products.